I wanted to share my vegan journey with you below.

 This is the most important reason why I am vegan.
 For the animals!

-I personally noticed a big difference in my weight when I did my 30 days vegan.
+I noticed a big difference in my weight when I started my first 30 days of eating vegan.

 After having my twins, I was struggling to lose my twin pregnancy weight and pretty much got back to my pre-baby weight after the 1 months of trying eating vegan.
 I was very happy with this as it also felt very effortless.